PX4/PX4-user_guide/en/flight_controller/raspberry_pi_navio2.md

 ```

 The "px4" executable file is in the directory **build/emlid_navio2_default/**.
-Make sure you can connect to your Pi over ssh, see [instructions how to access your Pi](#setting-up-access).
+Make sure you can connect to your Pi over ssh, see [instructions how to access your Pi](#setting-up-access) following the instructions for armhf under Raspberry Pi.

 Then upload it with: